Gutierrez-lab/connectome-analysis-lab-tutorials/README.md

 ## Resources in this repo
 [Basic conditioning of connectome data](https://github.com/Gutierrez-lab/connectome-analysis-lab-tutorials/blob/main/data_conditioning_tutorial.ipynb): Learn about the nuances of the connectome data that you import.

-[Pulling data from neuprint tutorial](https://github.com/Gutierrez-lab/connectome-analysis-lab-tutorials/blob/main/analysis_notebook_template.ipynb): Begin here to learn how to set up a working file that imports connectome data, analyzes it, and visualizes the result.
+[Analysis Notebook Template](https://github.com/Gutierrez-lab/connectome-analysis-lab-tutorials/blob/main/analysis_notebook_template.ipynb): Begin here to learn how to set up a working file that imports connectome data, analyzes it, and visualizes the result.